social-protocols/social-protocols.github.io/content/research-notes/2024-03-07-adjustment-for-informed-vote-selection-bias.md

 As an analogy, whether or not the user is sick (Z) influences whether or not they end up in a hospital (X), and also influences whether they end up dead (Y).
 But being in the hospital also influences whether they end up dead.

 We could remove this bias if everyone who voted on the post also voted on the note, but we can't make people vote on the note.
-Or if we could control which users voted on the note and randomly selected users to do so.

 Another solution is to use the (backdoor) adjustment formula discussed in Judea Pearl's books.
 The above causal graph justifies using the below formula to "simulate an intervention", the intervention being making somebody vote on the note.
 This formula tells us that, even though not everybody who voted on the post also voted on the note, if they *did*, this is how they would have voted.